Code of Conduct

 Students will develop the skills to recognise manage and develop friendships.
 They will learn to take increasing responsibility for themselves, their choices and behaviours and therefore make positive contributions to their families, schools and communities.
 Students will learn how the unfavourable treatment of others around them can have a negative impact on relationships and quality of life.
 Students will learn to use strategies for resisting and dealing with unhelpful peer influence and pressure including bullying.

 Anti Bullying week will be marked in the school calendar and takes place during the autumn term.
-It will be the responsibility of a member of Senior Management to work with the appropriate Year Coordinator(s) to ensure that a range of activities are provided.
+It will be the responsibility of a member of the Leadership Team to work with the appropriate Year Co-ordinator(s) to ensure that a range of activities are provided.
 Activities may include:

 - In ICT lessons issues related to cyber-bullying will be raised.

-- In tutor? time and CPSHE lessons, Anti Bullying issues will be the theme.
+- In tutor time and Learning for Life lessons, Anti Bullying issues will be the theme.

 - Peer Mediators and Student Leaders will be available during break and lunchtimes to offer information and support to students.